haileyhoyat/haileyhoyat.github.io/README.md

-# personal-website.
+# personal-website
-portfolio for Hailey Hoyat
+portfolio for Hailey Hoyat.
+based on the Reflux template from templatemo.com